-8.4 Special consideration relating to end-of-semester examinations.
+8.3 Special consideration relating to end-of-semester examinations.

 If you believe that your performance on an exam was impaired due to illness or misadventure during the week preceding the exam, then you should apply for Special Consideration.
-If your application is successful then your mark may be adjusted, or you may be offered the opportunity to sit a supplementary exam.
+If your application is successful you may be offered the opportunity to sit a supplementary exam.
 Please note that illness or misadventure during the week preceding the exam is not usually an acceptable reason for missing an exam.